William-Yi-Weng/go-web-hello-world/README.md

 - Check ssh service in VM, and log into vm guest with SSH ($ ssh user@localhost -p 2222)

 ### Task 2: install gitlab-ce version in the host
 - Gitlab will use the default account's username root to login or another defined user.
-Therefor, we should enable root account password before installation
+Therefore, we should enable root account password before installation
 - Install gitlab-ce
 - Login and initialise password